ZexuanSun/DTF-Drug-Synergy/README.md

 If you would like to cite DTF, please cite the following publication:

->Z Sun, S Huang, P Jiang, P Hu (2020).
-DTF: Deep Tensor Factorization for Predicting Anticancer Drug Synergy, *[Bioinformatics](https://academic.oup.com/bioinformatics/)*,  btaa287, https://doi.org/10.1093/bioinformatics/btaa287.
+>Zexuan Sun, Shujun Huang, Peiran Jiang, Pingzhao Hu, DTF: Deep Tensor Factorization for predicting anticancer drug synergy, Bioinformatics, Volume 36, Issue 16, 15 August 2020, Pages 4483–4489, https://doi.org/10.1093/bioinformatics/btaa287.

 <!--  The manuscript of this research project is now avaliable on [arXiv](https://arxiv.org/abs/1911.10313).
 Note that the manuscript on arXiv is not the latest version.
 Actually, the latest revised version has been accepted by *[Bioinformatics](https://academic.oup.com/bioinformatics/)*.
 I will update later.
 If you have any questions or suggestions, please feel free to contact me :).  -->